interactivefiction/vimform7/docsrc/source/index.rst

 How To Modify Vimform
 =====================

 Modifying Vimform involves editing the various scripts that are part of the Vimform installation.
-For example to customize the Vimform7 commandline tools one would edit the various vimform7-*.sh scripts in the ~/.local/bin folder.
-Alternatively, editing the Vimform7 Vim plugins would involve modifying the inform*.vim files present in the subdirectories of the ~/.vim folder.
-In general some trial and error will be required as changes are tested and further modifications are implemented under the desired behavior is achieved.
+For example to customize the Vimform7 commandline tools one would edit the various vimform7* scripts in the ~/.local/bin folder.
+Alternatively, editing the Vimform7 Vim plugins would involve modifying the inform* files present in the subdirectories of the ~/.vim folder.
+In general some trial and error will be required as changes are tested and further modifications are implemented until the desired behavior is achieved.
 It is always a good idea to keep the original scripts as a backup and/or the original installation archive handy in the event a Vimform7 script becomes broken.
+One way to make a quick backup of your current installation is to run the vimform7-make-distro.sh script.
 Vimform7 can be installed on top of itself and will overwrite existing files during installation on a system that already has Vimform7 installed.

 How To Edit Vimform7 Vim Plugins
 ================================

 To get started with editing the Vimform7 Vim plugins, if you are not familiar with Vim customization, you should take a look at the section `Tuning Vim <https://vimhelp.org/usr_toc.txt.html#usr_toc.txt>`_ in the Vim Reference Manual.  `Making New Commands <https://vimhelp.org/usr_40.txt.html#usr_40.txt>`_ describes how to add new command key sequences to Vim.
 Vimform7 is provided with a number of custom commands to allow for the compilation and debug of Inform7 works.  `Your Own Syntax Highlighted <https://vimhelp.org/usr_44.txt.html#usr_44.txt>`_ describes how to implement your own custom syntax highlighter for any language you like (including Inform7).
 Vimform7 is provided with a basic syntax highlighter as an example of how to get started.

+.. _vimform-plugin-files:

 .. list-table:: Vimform7 Vim Plugin Files
    :widths: 25 75